 For an authentic country experience

 The Hamlet Downs Bed and Breakfast is an example of Australian country hospitality at its best.
 Set amongst the stunning Tasmanian countryside just a short drive from the famous Mount Field National Park, staying at Hamlet Downs is like staying at a home away from home.
-The property is very small and only offers two rooms, meaning you’ll receive VIP treatment from the very friendly owners.
+The property is very small and only offers two rooms.
+This means you’ll receive VIP treatment from the very friendly owners.

 The room we stayed in may have been a little reminiscent of my great aunt’s house, but hey, the kitschy nature of the place is all part of the BnB experience.
 Attached to our room was a gorgeous enclosed patio, which overlooked colourful autumn trees and the mountainous countryside.

-The highlight of the place was the food that the owners prepared for us for breakfast and dinner and served to us on the patio.
-The food was home-cooked, hearty and mostly sourced from the backyard of the property, and it was a refreshing change from eating out at restaurants!
+The highlight of the place has to be the food!
+The owners served both breakfast and dinner for us on the patio.
+It was home-cooked, hearty, and mostly sourced from the property’s backyard.
+A refreshing change from eating out at restaurants!

 Located in the heart of world-heritage wilderness, Pumphouse Point is located in one of the most incredible settings I’ve ever seen.
 Offering sleek, modern rooms situated 300 meters out on Lake St-Claire, accommodation doesn’t get much more nature-immersed than this!

 Want to see more of the best places to stay in Tasmania?
-Check out these 15 Popular Hobart Hotels with Picturesque Views!
+Check here to see all your options!